Psifi-Solutions/csrf-csrf/README.md

 ```

 <p>
 However it is highly recommend you implement some rotating secret key so that tokens become invalidated after a certain period of time.
-For example, you could uses sessions, or some server side state attached to the request (via middleware).
+For example, you could use sessions, or some server side state attached to the request (via middleware).
 You could then have some external means of updating and rotating what your <code>getSecret</code> returns and you could then use that:
 </p>

 ```ts